Skip to main content

 Scenario 1: If your company is dedicated to fast-paced service delivery, an application failure can cost you heavy losses.

-Moreover, you’ll have to invest heavily in an IT disaster recovery process to resume business operations in minutes.
+Moreover, you’ll have to invest heavily in an IT disaster recovery in the cloud computing process to resume business operations in minutes.

 Scenario 2: If you have a medium-paced business and disaster affects your operations, you can still find alternative ways to carry out business operations.

-Knowing your RTO is very important as it is equivalent to the resources you have to invest in your disaster recovery as a service plan, as the time lost in the RTO can be used to gather backup resources.
+Knowing your RTO is very important, as it is equivalent to the resources you have to invest in your disaster recovery as a service plan.
+The time lost in the RTO can be used to gather backup resources.

 b) Recovery Point Objective (RPO)